 A SEP user with appropriate access privileges to impersonate other users

-A configured query logger database.
+A configured and operational query logger.

 The following property in your coordinator’s

 If you are unsure whether these requirements have been met, ask your data engineer.

 Access control for data products#